alan-turing-institute/whatwhat/README.md

         "forecastIgnoredProjects": "<comma-separated list of project IDs to ignore>", "forecastUrl": "https://api.forecastapp.com/",
-        "githubProjectName": "<name of the GitHub project board>", "githubRepoOwner": "<owner of the GitHub repo>",
+        "githubProjectName": "<name of the GitHub project board>", "githubProjectColumns": "<comma-separated list of column names to include>", "githubRepoOwner": "<owner of the GitHub repo>",
         "githubRepoName": "<name of the GitHub repo>",
         "githubUrl": "<URL of the GitHub API>"